Africa Days on Danube Island

 To keep hunger at bay during the day, head for the Sahara tent and the huge African Bazaar, which offers a wide variety of regional dishes.
 There's also all sorts of jewelry and handicrafts to rummage through there.
 You can take home of a piece of Africa with you in the form of a typical African hairstyle or brightly colored clothing.

-Then there are also drum and dance workshops, while an extensive children's program provides entertainment for younger guests.
-Why not try a ride across Danube Island on a camel?
+Then there are also drum and dance workshops, while an extensive children's program provides entertainment for younger guests with kids' face painting, creative workshops, drumming, donkey and pony rides.

 Mo - Fr, 2.00 pm - 12.00 midnight